By Lawrence Haywood, Jun 21, 2024

 Perfume River and Trang Tien Bridge

-Located almost perfectly in the centre of the country, Hue is just 100km south of the Vietnamese DMZ, the demilitarised zone marking the historical divide between North and South Vietnam.
+Located almost perfectly in the centre of the country, Hue is just 100km south of the Vietnamese DMZ, the demilitarized zone marking the historical divide between North and South Vietnam.
 Established after the First Indochina War in which North Vietnam’s Viet Minh regime ousted the French, the DMZ separated the communist Democratic Republic of Vietnam from the capitalist Republic of Vietnam.
 The DMZ lasted until the exiling of the Americans and the Southern Vietnamese after the American War and is now a symbol of rebellion, communism, and for the North Vietnamese, victory.

 Demilitarize Zone